smeisner/smart-thermostat/README.md

 The thermostat app code is now 100% ESP-IDF based.
 All dependencies on the Arduino framework have been removed.
 This provides for much better control of the code and better integration with the upcoming Matter implementation.

-FYI: There are some libraries being used that have soem compile-time errors.
+FYI: There are some libraries being used that have some compile-time errors.
 These are currently being worked with the maintainers.
 See PR comments.

 FYI #2: Many details have changed with today's commit (such as the partition scheme).
 It is best to clear out old builds and be sure everything (ESP-IDF and libraries) are up-to-date.
 Details in the platformio.ini file.